flunkout-dvlpr/jarvis/README.md

 ```
 ## Functions
 #### `play_sound(sound, count=1, wait=3)`
-* play_sound is a helper function with all of the necessary steps to load and play an audio file for it's entire duration
+A helper function with all of the necessary steps to load and play an audio file for it's entire duration
-- sound: path to audio file
+- sound: path (string) to audio file
-- count: number of times to play the audio file
+- count: number (int) of times to play the audio file
-- wait: the duration of the file in seconds
+- wait: the duration of the file in seconds (float)
 ```python
 def play_sound(sound, count=1, wait):
   while count: